BMW-InnovationLab/BMW-HemiStereo-API/README.md

 ![](/docs/textureness_threshold.gif)

-There are much more parameters you can change and play around with but these are the most used ones for camera calibration.
+There are much more parameters you can change and play around with, but these are the most used ones for camera calibration.